 TEST: Clostridium botulinum-Infant MUST HAVE CONSENT OF THE STATE EPIDEMIOLOGIST BEFORE SENDING SPECIMEN TO THE LABORATORY (410-767-6685).
-Synonym: Botulism Laboratory/Phone: Office of Laboratory Emergency Preparedness and Response: 2000.000.77 410-925-3121 (24/7 emergency contact number) Select Agents Microbiology Laboratory: 443-681-3954 Division of Microbiology Laboratory: 443-681-3952 Turnaround Time: 3-30 days [from specimen receipt in the Laboratory] Specimen Required: Suspected infant botulism cases: · Suitable specimens: Stool, rectal swabs (not necessary to collect serum.)
-Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, • specimen type/source, and the date and time of collection.
+Synonym: Botulism Laboratory/Phone: Office of Laboratory Emergency Preparedness and Response: 410-925-3121 (24/7 emergency contact number) Select Agents Microbiology Laboratory: 443-681-3954 Division of Microbiology Laboratory: 443-681-3952 Turnaround Time: 3-30 days [from specimen receipt in the Laboratory] Specimen Required: Suspected infant botulism cases: · Suitable specimens: Stool, rectal swabs (not necessary to collect serum.)
+Specimen Identification: Specimen should be labeled with patient's last and first name, patient's address, DOB, · specimen type/source, and the date and time of collection.
 The specimen/sample must be properly labeled and match the test requisition or electronic test order.
 Specimen Volume (Optimum): Stool: 10-50 grams (English walnut size) Specimen Volume (Minimum): N/A Collect: Stool: Collect in a sterile, well-sealed, unbreakable container.
 Ship on cold packs.
 If delayed, freeze stool specimen and ship frozen.
 Enema (if needed): Use minimal amount of sterile water or non-bacteriostatic water, place 20 ml of liquid into a sterile, well-sealed, unbreakable container.
-Form: DHMH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777) Indicate specimen type using the "Specimen Code" on form.
-Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
+Form: MDH Form #4676 Infectious Agents: Culture/Detection (Order Forms: 443-681-3777 or form may be downloaded from MDH Laboratory website).
+Indicate specimen type using the "Specimen Code" on form.
+Packaging and Shipping: Specimens must be packaged in a triple packaging system to ensure that under normal . acrossing and employed conditions of transport they cannot break, be punctured or leak their contents (Refer to pages 9 & 10 for triple packing guidance).
 Refer to current Federal regulations for specific shipping requirements.
 Transport Conditions: Stool: Transport to the Laboratory on wet ice or cold packs.
-If an unavoidable delay of several days is anticipated, the specimen should be kept frozen and then packed in an insulated container with dry ice and proper cushioning material for shipment.
+If an unavoidable delay of • several days is anticipated, the specimen should be kept frozen and then packed in an insulated container with dry ice and proper cushioning material for shipment.
 Specimen Rejection Criteria: The following rejection criteria are designed to prevent the reporting of inaccurate results and to avoid misleading information that might lead to misdiagnosis and inappropriate therapy.
 A request for a new specimen will provide appropriate materials and clinically relevant information to support good patient care.
-Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The approximate for text approximately a specimen for the specimen fo The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability Expired transport media Availability: Results and Interpretation: 24 hours/day, 7 days/week Clostridium botulinum toxin detected/not detected.
-Additional Information: Must have consent of the State Epidemiologist before sending specimen to the Additional information: Laboratory (410-767-6685) or call the 24/7/365 direct line for Epi On Call (443-827-2682).
-Purpose of Tost: Purpose of Test: Method: To confirm the presence of Clostridium botulinum toxin in the specimen.
-LRN Methods

-Interfering Substances: Glycerin Enema will interfere with the recovery of Clostridium botulinum toxin.
-If the patient has been taking any medication that might interfere with toxin assays or culturing of the stool, the Laboratory should be notified.
+Unlabeled or improperly labeled specimen Non-sterile or leaking container Inappropriate specimen transport conditions Illegible, or no submitter information on the request form Mismatched form and specimen Broken specimen/sample container The wrong specimen for test request Inappropriate outfit for requested test Illegible or no patient information on the specimen Expired transport media Availability: 24 hours/day, 7 days/week Results and Interpretation: Clostridium botulinum toxin detected/not detected.
+Additional Information: To request botulism testing for a suspect case, contact the MDH Infectious Disease Bureau at 410-767-6700 during business hours and after hours call the MDH Emergency Call Center at 410-795-7365 to arrange for an initial infectious disease consultation.
+Purpose of Test: To confirm the presence of Clostridium botulinum toxin in the specimen.
+Method: LRN Methods Interfering Substances: Glycerin Enema will interfere with the recovery of Clostridium botulinum toxin.
+If the nations has been taking any modication that might interfers with toxin accounts If the patient has been taking any medication that might interfere with toxin assays or culturing of the stool, the Laboratory should be notified.
 For example, it has been demonstrated that anticholinesterase drugs given orally to patients for myasthenia gravis can interfere with mouse botulinum toxin assays of stool extracts.
-Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Comment: PHYSICIAN MUST CALL FOR A CONSULT BEFORE SENDING SPECIMEN.
-SPECIMENS ARE NOT PROCESSED UNTIL THE CASE IS APPROVED FOR TESTING BY THE STATE EPIDEMIOLOGIST (410-767-6685) OR CALL THE 24/7/365 DIRECT LINE FOR EPI ON CALL (443-827-2682).
+Tocting Sito: Testing Site: MD Department of Health Laboratories Administration, Central Laboratory 1770 Ashland Avenue, Baltimore, Maryland 21205 Continued Next Page>